 What Qualifies as an Extended Student Absence?

-The HUUSD requires an application for extended student absences--under the following guidelines:
+The HUUSD requires an application for extended student absences due to TRAVELLING only--under the following guidelines:

 The Superintendent will determine whether the absence is excused or unexcused.